 P-Cards are not meant to circumvent any of the State's purchasing laws.
 Employees who wish to enroll in the P-Card program must be trained on the expectations for using the card.
 As the State is moving toward electronic transmission of information, it has become increasingly important for agencies to reassess their systems of internal control.
 In the past, paper transactions were supported by multiple approvals and authorizations.
 Now, we are encouraged to focus more on the ethics and integrity of our employees, their competence, and their knowledge of the State system.

-For more information or to sign up for the next Introductory Purchasing Card Training Session, please contact Donna Napier, Procurement Card Administrator.
+For more information or to sign up for the next Introductory Purchasing Card Training Session, please contact Chelsea Donnelly, Procurement Card Administrator.